 The health and safety of the Company's workforce is Equinox Gold's priority.
 By adopting a strong risk management approach, Equinox Gold engages with and trains our workforce to recognize, understand and mitigate hazards of the workplace to prevent incidents and injuries.
 We comply with all relevant local, state and federal laws and have adopted industry standards and practices.
-During 2020, Equinox Gold completed 13 million work hours with 9 lost-time incidents across its sites.
+During 2021, Equinox Gold completed 18.9 million work hours with 13 lost-time incidents across its sites resulting in a lost time injury frequency rate (LTIFR) of 0.68.

-On March 11, 2020, the World Health Organization declared the COVID-19 outbreak a global pandemic.
-Each of the Company's operations implemented early preventive measures in collaboration with the Company's employees, contractors and host communities to limit COVID-19 exposure and transmission as much as possible.
-The Company continues to enforce stringent operational and safety procedures in accordance with guidelines outlined by the World Health Organization, the US Centre for Disease Control consulting health professionals, and the local, state and federal governments at each of its sites.
+COVID-19 was declared a global pandemic by the World Health Organization on March 11, 2020.
+Each of the Company's operations implemented early preventive measures in collaboration with the Company's employees, contractors and host communities to limit COVID-19 exposure and transmission.
+The Company continues to enforce operational and safety procedures in accordance with guidelines outlined by the World Health Organization, the United States and Canada Centres for Disease Control and the local, state and federal governments at each of its sites.
+The Company also continues to support preventive measures and vaccination campaigns conducted by local authorities.